fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 To make any apps or Copilot agents available in your organization, ensure the following:

-* If your organization isn't migrated to unified app management, allow access to apps and Copilot agents in Teams admin center and under the **Integrated apps** page in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).
+* If your organization isn't migrated to unified app management, allow apps and Copilot agents in Teams admin center and under the **Integrated apps** page in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).
-* If your organization is migrated to unified app management, allow access to allow apps and Copilot agents in Teams admin center or under the **Integrated apps** page in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).
+* If your organization is migrated to unified app management, allow apps and Copilot agents in Teams admin center or under the **Integrated apps** page in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).

-For more information regarding unified app management, see [manage apps that work across Teams, Outlook, and Microsoft 365 App](manage-apps-across-m365.md).
+For more information, see [manage apps that work across Teams, Outlook, and Microsoft 365 App](manage-apps-across-m365.md).

 ## Manage org-wide app settings